llord1/llord1.github.io/index.md

 **Reenvisioning Maslow's Hierarchy of Needs for Data Science and Biocultural Diversity Efforts**

-*Novel diagnosis and prescriptive frameworks for assessing the current state of a country, and exploring the prescriptions of various modern data science tools towards amelioration.*
+*Novel diagnosis and prescriptive frameworks for assessing oneself and surroundings and exploring the prescriptions of various modern data science tools towards amelioration.*

 ## To-Do: